duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

 * if you need two css files, than write two `<link rel="stylesheet" type="text/css" href="1.css" />` .
 Do not use `@import url("2.css")` in
   `1.css` since it will prevent downloading files in parallel (2.css is downloaded only after 1.css).
-Only [user of
+Only [use of
   @import](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) is when you provide media queries as parameter and load only for specific screen.
 Note that sass preprocessor scss `@import` will include inline the code.